Joel Hall Dancers (JHD)

 Luewilla has choreographed and performed with several organizations, including the Mahdi Theater Company, Harlem Theater Company, IDream Productions, Mbari Dance, Folklorico Dance and Spiritwing Dance.
 Luewilla is a mother of three, an educator with CPS, and co-founder of Zenith Dance Company, Inc.

-In 2010, He won the Chicago Oriental Dance Competition and performed with Mario Kirlis in Buenos Aires, Argentina.
+In 2010, Moo won the Chicago Oriental Dance Competition and performed with Mario Kirlis in Buenos Aires, Argentina.
 He was invited to Spain (March 2013) to perform and teach at the 7th International Oriental Festival in Valladolid.
 He can be seen in Taproot's music video "Release Me".
+In 2016-2017, he toured with Bellydance Evolution in Morocco, Egypt for their first production of Scheherazade, and in Germany and Bosnia for their production of Fantasm: Odyssey of Dreams and the east coast in the States in Alice in Wonderland.

 |Kristin Volmner began her dance career at the age of 3 training at the Kehl School ofDance in Madison, Wisconsin.
 She later studied as a member of the Madison YouthBallet, Ballet Chicago, Milwaukee Ballet, and Alvin Ailey in New York City.